-Why the change?
-Because the competition for eyeballs has intensified.
+The competition for eyeballs has intensified.
 Business owners are exposed to more marketing messages than ever before - so many, in fact, that they can't sort through them all.
 Pair that with the volume of content being posted online and supposed 'content shock', and being seen by your ideal customer becomes harder than ever.
-Instead, customers decide which products and services their businesses need and deal only with the vendors that provide them.
+Instead, customers decide which products and services their businesses need and deal only with the vendors they trust and view as authoritative.

 So businesses must be found before they can make their sales pitch.
 But to get found, they need to develop the right marketing mix.

-Know Your Customers Look at the companies you already do business with.
+In order to do this, look at the companies you already do business with.
 What are they buying from you?
-What business need are you meeting?
-What do these businesses have in common?
+What business needs are you meeting?
+What are their common challenges and objectives?
 Do they come from the same industry, the same market, or the same region?

-These options will go into your marketing plan, but they should also be the starting point of a fuller media plan.
-If you've create a customer profile based on who already buys from you, use that profile to find out where similar businesses go to learn about new products and services.
+These insights will inform your marketing plan, but they should also be the starting point of a fuller media plan.
+Use your buyer persona to find out where similar businesses go to learn about new products and services.
 This will help you come up with new venues to market your business - and find new customers.

 Think back to how you attracted your first customers.
 Did they visit your website or speak to a sales rep?
 Were they actively looking for your products, or did they want to use a sales incentive?
-How do they buy from you, by web, email, or phone.
-How often do they buy?
+How do they buy from you, and how often do they buy?

 Take the offers, messages, and channels that attracted customers in the past and incorporate them into your new marketing plan, but above all start to devise a content plan around the things that already work for you and select the best ways of editorialising your communications.
 After all, these days you are looking to gain permission to communicate rather than broadcast your sale through a megaphone.

-If you run an ad on several websites, you could measure the entire effort, but measuring each site individually gives you more accurate results.
-One website might generate all your responses, while other sites generated nothing.
-Or maybe ads with a salesperson's name generate more opens than those with a generic company name as the sender.
+If you run an ad across several websites, you could measure the entire effort, but measuring each site individually gives you more accurate results.
+One website might generate all of your responses, while other sites generated nothing.
+Or maybe emails address from salesperson's name generate more opens than those with a generic company name as the sender.

-The more you measure, the more you can do to make each campaign more successful than the last.
+The more you measure and experiment, the more you can tweak each campaign so that it is more successful than the last.